Who We Are

 Our staff is deliberately kept small.
 We complement in-house resources with strategic partnerships that enhance our effectiveness, broaden our reach, and deepen our ties to the constituencies we serve.

-While our backgrounds and daily work differ, each of us is dedicated to The Fred Rogers Company mission of supporting the emotional and intellectual development of children and families—and each of us is proud to be part of this organization.
+While our backgrounds and daily work differ, each of us is dedicated to Fred Rogers Productions mission of supporting the emotional and intellectual development of children and families—and each of us is proud to be part of this organization.

 Ellen Doherty is the head of production for the company, overseeing creation of television and digital content, as well as developing new properties.
 She is an Emmy Award-winning producer and writer with more than twenty years’ experience in children's and family media.
 Previously, Ellen was Executive Producer and Story Editor of the popular math-themed PBS KIDS series Cyberchase, where she oversaw production of television and digital content, including the Webby-nominated tablet apps Cyberchase Shape Quest and Cyberchase 3D Builder.
 Before joining Thirteen/WNET, Ms. Doherty was a freelance producer and writer, with projects ranging from educational documentary series to concert specials.
 She began her career on the celebrated PBS KIDS series Reading Rainbow and has a B.A. in Communications from Boston College.

 Bill Casey is a professional business financial manager, holding a BS in Business Management from the University of Pittsburgh and a Master of Science Degree in Taxation from Robert Morris College.
-Prior to joining FCI he was President and COO of a private oil & gas development and investment company in Pittsburgh and also the President and General Manager of a linked real estate development company.
+Prior to joining Fred Rogers Productions he was President and COO of a private oil and gas development and investment company in Pittsburgh and also the President and General Manager of a linked real estate development company.
 He is Judge of Elections in his voting district.
 His areas of responsibility include accounting, reporting and inventory tracking.

-As Producer and Production Manager of award-winning programs Daniel Tiger’s Neighborhood, Peg + Cat, and Odd Squad, Chris is responsible for coordinating production efforts among The Fred Rogers Company’s several production partners.
-Chris joined The Fred Rogers Company after gaining experience working in public television with WQED Multimedia.
+As Producer and Production Manager of award-winning programs Daniel Tiger’s Neighborhood, Peg + Cat, and Odd Squad, Chris is responsible for coordinating production efforts among Fred Rogers Productions’ several production partners.
+Chris joined Fred Rogers Productions after gaining experience working in public television with WQED Multimedia.
 He also has experience working with children from positions with Beginning with Books Center for Early Literacy and The Carnegie Library of Pittsburgh.
 Chris is a graduate of Kenyon College.

-Lisa came to the Fred Rogers Company with many years of nonprofit accounting experience.
+Lisa came to Fred Rogers Productions with many years of nonprofit accounting experience.
 Lisa holds a Masters of Business Administration and is a Certified Public Accountant.
 She has been active in her community.
 Lisa grew up in the Northern Virginia area and is happy to be a Pittsburgh area resident.
-She is looking forward to lending a hand to her new “Neighborhood.”
 Lisa and her husband Craig are the parents of Ashley and Jordan.

-Jack Rowley is responsible for developing The Fred Rogers Company website (www.fredrogers.org) and has written four episodes of Daniel Tiger's Neighborhood.
+Jack Rowley is responsible for developing Fred Rogers Productions' website (www.fredrogers.org) and has written four episodes of Daniel Tiger's Neighborhood.
 The series has twice been nominated for an Emmy Award in the category of Best Writing.
 He has composed original music for a joint project with Family Resources that encourages young mothers to remember the special bond they share with their babies.
-Jack is a Playwriting graduate of Carnegie-Mellon University, where he earned two consecutive Shubert Fellowships for writing.
+Jack is a Playwriting graduate of Carnegie Mellon University, where he earned two consecutive Shubert Fellowships for writing.
 He is the father of four and enjoys writing children's stories, composing music and time with his wife, Alice.

 Annette Santella holds degrees in health-related professions and child and family development.
-Before coming to Family Communications in 1999, she had worked in both the public and private sectors as a trainer, teacher, and consultant.
+Before coming to Fred Rogers Productions in 1999, she had worked in both the public and private sectors as a trainer, teacher, and consultant.
 Her work today involves managing statewide training projects, writing training materials, and often being a presenter at “train the trainers” seminars.
-She represents FCI on several local early childhood-related committees.
+She represents Fred Rogers Productions on several local early childhood-related committees.

 Dr. Mallary Swartz is an applied researcher and expert in early childhood development and education.
 She serves as Principal Investigator of two National Science Foundation-funded projects designed to enhance children's social-emotional skills and increase engagement and interest in math among early childhood teachers, families, and children in Head Start and other early care and education programs.
 Mallary has presented at conferences nationally and internationally and has authored a variety of publications for teachers and researchers.
 Her past research affiliations include Brazelton Touchpoints Center, Frank Porter Graham Child Development Institute, University of Pittsburgh, and the Children’s Museum of Pittsburgh.
 Mallary has also worked as a toddler teacher, university instructor, and early childhood education consultant.
 She has a Ph.D. in Child Development from Tufts University, an M.S. in Applied Developmental Psychology from University of Pittsburgh, and a B.A. in Psychology from Duke University.
 She and her husband, Jon, are the proud parents of Annabel and Benjamin.

 Margy Whitmer is an experienced media professional.
 She served as producer of Mister Rogers’ Neighborhood and is currently Project Director for two workshops.
-She is also The Fred Rogers Company’s liaison with PBS’s Ready To Learn initiative.
+She is also Fred Rogers Productions' liaison with PBS’ Ready To Learn initiative.
 Previously, she spent seven years at WQED-TV in production of local and national programs.
 A Chatham College graduate and holder of a teaching certificate, Margy is also an active volunteer in community organizations.

 Dr. Roberta Schomburg is Associate Dean and Professor in the School of Education at Carlow University in Pittsburgh, Pennsylvania, where she oversees GraduateStudies in Early Childhood.
 She completed her doctoral work in Administrative and Policy Studies with specialization in child development (currently the Applied Developmental Psychology program) at the University of Pittsburgh.